Justwhittaker/PRO4-Mealdeals/README.md

 This website is designed so that restaurants can have a space to advertise thier deals, and bring foot traffic through thier doors

 The **goal** for this project is to allow restaurants the ability to advertise their restaurant and thier ideas on a platform which is not social media. <br>
-The website also gives the restaurants the access to change thier deals without any hassle, but mist important it is a place where the restaurants are charged <br>
-a flat rate for monthly subscribions instead of being "charged per voucher" bought and have a portion of their hard earned profit put towards bringing in people.
+The website also gives the restaurants the access to change thier deals without any hassle, but most important it is a place where the restaurants are charged a flat rate for monthly subscribions instead of being "charged per voucher" bought and have a portion of their hard earned profit put towards bringing in people.

 <a name="user-goals"></a>